+Contemporary culture is deeply textured by device-specific calls to order.
+Reactions to these signals, for those who notice them, are often deep-rooted and bodily enacted.
+The repositories of Github.com, which we have only lightly explored here, illustrate something of the variety of signals flashing in contemporary social worlds.
+It points to forms of reactions that go well beyond braking or accelerating, yet remain for all that somewhat non-conscious or largely affective.
+The experience of spiralling in and out of device-specific feedback loops generates many forms of reaction and reactivity.

-Organised attempts to analyse and study social patterns have animated the growth of large-scale digital infrastructures and social media.
-The algorithmic elements of search engines such as Google Web Search's PageRank algorithm or Facebook's Social Graph that suggest the detection of social patterns and flows of meanings, texts and readers has been a pivotal device in the growth of digital culture.
-Where does this leave digital sociology?
-Several years ago, one of the editors of the current volume wrote:
+In the field of devices, relations between devices connect, disconnect, attract, configure, imitate, intensify and re-distribute signals for ordered social action.
+The case of Github shows too that attempts to configure social patterns of action have animated the growth of large-scale digital infrastructures and social media.
+The algorithmic elements of search engines such as Google Web Search's PageRank algorithm or Facebook's Social Graph are two better known instances of the ways in which the detection of social patterns and flows of meanings, texts and readers has been pivotal in the growth of digital culture.
+Devices devoted to pattern recognition or data visualisations themselves flash signals amidst a field of devices.
+In analysing the vectoral components of the field of devices or tracing the reactions to that field, digital sociology is not doing anything radically different to people who inhabit this field.
+Savage suggests that:

-It follows that a core concern [for social research] might be to scrutinize how pattern is derived and produced in social inscription devices, as a means of considering the robustness of such derivations, what may be left out or made invisible from them, and so forth.
+a core concern [for social research] might be to scrutinize how pattern is derived and produced in social inscription devices, as a means of considering the robustness of such derivations, what may be left out or made invisible from them, and so forth.
 We need to develop an account which seeks to criticize notions of the descriptive insofar as this involves the simple generation of categories and groups, and instead focus on the fluid and intensive generation of potential (Savage, 2009: 171).

 Patterns in cultural life today derive from social inscription devices assembled in wide-ranging feedback loops.
 Feedback runs between recording what people do, visualising or graphing what they do, finding/generating patterns in the recording, and shaping what they encounter next.
 If digital sociology attempts to describe what is happening in contemporary textual and media environments, it needs to map the paths of these feedback loops running across publics, infrastructures, techniques, textual and media forms, and diverse, expanding practices.
 At the same time, pattern themselves are increasingly heavily analysed and modelled inside the culturally saturated feedback loop between people and social inscription devices.
 Digital social research is not alone in its interest in this processes.
 Reputational, attentional and sentiment economies (Arvidsson, 2011) directly act on that patterning.

-We suggest identifying events that link this patterning and scaling is a key concern for digital sociology.
-The 'massive, culturally-saturated feedback loop' produces massive feedback-saturated cultural loops.
-As the case of Github shows, the process of implementing social inscription devices is itself a highly social field filled with its own patterns and problems of scale.
+Identifying events that animate this patterning and scaling is a key concern for digital sociology.
+The 'massive, culturally-saturated feedback loop' arises from device -saturated social action.
+As the case of Github shows, the process of making, configuring, arranging and aligning devices is itself a highly dynamic field of linkages, associations, and imitations, where social action is often concerned with problems of patternand of scale.
 The 'simple generation of categories and groups' that Savage refers to can certainly be found there, replicating and propagating at scale.